Getting around the two-year job history rule

 The bottom line?
 Don’t give up if you’re not approved right away

 Finally, Simental said, if you face rejection, it shouldn’t deter you from seeking a loan elsewhere.
 Persistence is key.

 “Just because one lender tells you no doesn’t mean that another lender is going to tell you no as well,” he said on the podcast.
 “It all depends on the bank in their guidelines and how flexible they are with those.”

-So if you think you’re mortgage-eligible — whether you’ve worked in the same field for two years, or have a comparable education and work history — apply with a few different mortgage lenders.
+So if you think you’re mortgage-eligible — whether you’ve worked in the same field for two years, or have a comparable education and work history — consider applying with multiple mortgage lenders.